Elao/manalas/content/about.md

 ## Who are we

-Manalas is a side project, lead by the french web agency [ELAO](http://www.elao.com).
+Manala is a side project, lead by the french web agency [ELAO](https://www.elao.com).
 We are familiar of custom made applications with critical impacts, specialists of PHP environments in particular [Symfony](http://symfony.com)

 Our customers comes from big companies with needs of critical softwares to promising start-up with big technical challenges.

-## Why Manalas ?
+## Why Manala ?

 Manalas is born from the assessment that it’s become very difficult to keep a local environment up to date when you are working on very different projects.
 Moderns IT projects bring to developpers a lot of complexity with several technical challenges (Backend / Frontend / API / Micro-services ...) with their own technical solutions (PHP, Angular, Ember, Python ... )